 Section 2.
 The duties of the President shall be to preside at all meetings, call Special Meetings, appoint such committees as are not provided for in the Bylaws, and, jointly with the Secretary and Treasurer, sign all written contracts and other obligations of the Society.
 The President shall assume the duties of Chairperson of the Executive Board and supervise the business of the Society.
 The President shall also be responsible for certifying the Treasurer’s annual audit of financial records.

 Section 3.
 The duties of the President-Elect and Past-President shall be to participate in Executive Board meetings.
 The President-Elect will serve as understudy to the President, and will assume the office of the President the following year.
 The President-Elect shall also serve as Chairperson of the Election Committee.
-The duties of the Past President will be to serve as Society parliamentarian and to appoint and Chair the Constitution and Bylaws Committee as required.
+The duties of the Past-President will be to serve as Society parliamentarian and to appoint and Chair the Constitution and Bylaws Committee as required.

 Section 4.
 The duties of the Vice-President shall be to assume the office of president when a vacancy for any cause occurs and assume the duties of the President during the absence or disability of the President.
-In addition, the Vice President shall serve as Chairperson of the Meetings & Social Events Committee and the Technical Program Committee, and coordinate the technical presentation schedule.
+In addition, the Vice-President shall serve as Chairperson of the Meetings & Social Events Committee and the Technical Program Committee, and coordinate the technical presentation schedule.
 The Vice-President is also responsible for making arrangements for a meeting place for Regular Meetings of the Society as well as logistics for those meetings (meeting room set up, access and close-down, audio/visual equipment, and refreshments, in consultation with the President).

 Section 5.
 The duties of the Secretary shall be to keep the Minutes as required, to attend to all correspondence and press notices, to receive and be custodian of all documents and papers of the Society, to maintain oversight of a current digital roster of the Society membership, to work with the Treasurer and Membership Committee Chair to maintain and utilize the digital membership roster, and to notify all Executive Board members of each Executive Board Meeting.
 The Secretary shall also serve as Chairperson of the Newsletter Committee.
 The Secretary, jointly with the President and Treasurer, shall sign all written contracts and other obligations of the Society and shall assume the duties of the President in the absence of the President and Vice-President.